seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 The nature of consciousness in general is to abide or dwell in.
 That non-manifestative consciousness, *anidassana viññāṇa*, however, has got rid of the tendency to abide or dwell in.

 Now we can revert to the passage in the *Dhātuvibhaṅgasutta*, which speaks of an occurrence of tides of imaginings.
 The passage actually begins with the words *yatthaṭṭhitaṁ maññussavā nappavattanti*, "steadied whereon the tides of imaginings occur no more in him".
 The idea behind this occurrence of tides of imaginings is quite often represented by the concept of *āsava*, influx.
 Sensuality, *kāma*, existence, *bhava*, views, *diṭṭhi* and ignorance, *avijjā*, are referred to as "influxes", *āsavā*, or "floods", *oghā*.
-These are the four kinds of *samsāric* habits that continuously flow into the minds of beings.
+These are the four kinds of *saṁsāric* habits that continuously flow into the minds of beings.

 The above mentioned sutta passage refers to a place steadied whereon the tides of imaginings do not occur or flow in, a place that is free from their 'influence'.
 This is none other than Nibbāna, for which one of the epithets used is *dīpa*, or island.[^fn490]